fberger/emacs-css-mode/README.markdown

 =======

-* Trigger completion of css property entries with Shift-TAB instead of M-TAB since M-TAB is reserved by the window manager on modern Desktops.
+* Trigger completion of css property entries with Shift-TAB instead of M-TAB since M-TAB is reserved by the window manager on modern desktops.